Sachin-Wani/NLP-Specialization/README.md

 NLP Specialization made by deeplearning.ai (Natural Language Processing Specialization)

 This 4-course specialization is launched on June 17.
-Right now the repository contains files for Course 1 and 2.
+Right now the repository contains files for Course 1, 2, and 3.
 The assignment files are already completed.

-Further files of Course 3 and 4 will be uploaded when the courses go live.
+Further files of Course 4 will be uploaded when the courses go live.

+## Edits
+Update 1: Course 3 materials added on (07/31/2020).
+More Week materials will be added by Aug 2.

 ## Usage